copenlu/academic-kickstart/content/people/nodens/index.md

 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Nodens is interested in natural language understanding, explainability, and bio-inspired models."
+bio = "Nodens is a PhD student at the University of Edinburgh, interested in interpretability and bio-inspired models."

 # External website link
 external_link = "https://scholar.google.co.uk/citations?user=4Lv9jRIAAAAJ"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2019-01-09T17:07:01
+date = 2017-01-28T17:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Members"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #